BrianDouglasIE/BrianDouglasIE.github.io/posts/virtual-screen-size-raylib.md

 InitWindow(SCREEN_WIDTH, SCREEN_HEIGHT, "Game Title");
 ```

-This will open a correctly sizeed game window.
+This will open a correctly sized game window.
 I now want to create a `RenderTexture2D`.
 This
 is what the game will be drawn on.
 It will then itself be scaled and drawn onto the actual game
 window.

 To create the `RenderTexture2D` I use the following code.

 ```c
 const RenderTexture2D renderTexture = LoadRenderTexture(V_SCREEN_WIDTH, V_SCREEN_HEIGHT);